roy-jingyang/OrdinoR-doc/source/install.rst

 enhanced support of package manager which will make life easier in resolving software dependencies.

-You may want to install only the mini version of Anaconda Python, `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_, which will suffice the prerequisites just as the
+You may want to install only the "mini" version of Anaconda Python, `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_, which will suffice the prerequisites just as the
 `complete installation <https://docs.anaconda.com/anaconda/install/>`_.

+Python 3 is expected to be used for OrgMiner.
+We have tested on Anaconda with Python version 3.6.x and 3.7.x.

 Software Dependencies
 ---------------------
-We are working on making the installation process easier, but still some of the software dependencies need to be resolved.
+We are working on making the installation process easier, but still some of the software dependencies need to be resolved manually.
 To do so, for Unix-like systems (Linux, MacOS), open the terminal; for Windows, open an `Anaconda Prompt <https://docs.anaconda.com/anaconda/user-guide/getting-started/#open-anaconda-prompt>`_.

-Enter the following command
+Enter the following commands, and confirm yes if prompted by conda.

-``conda install --channel conda-forge igraph graphviz``
+``conda install --channel alubbock --channel conda-forge graphviz pygraphviz=1.5``

-and confirm yes when prompted by conda.
+(credits to `Alex Lubbock <https://anaconda.org/alubbock>`_ for providing the conda recipe for resolving the dependencies on Windows)

 Install OrgMiner
 ================